NITHIN-KESHAV/CateLytics/README.md

 - Contains code related to data cleaning, data transformation, and data preparation.

 ### 5. **Vector Database**
-- Includes code and files related to the Vector Database setup, processing, and data ingestion into **Weaviate**.
+- Includes code and files related to the Vector Database setup in EC2 instance, processing, and data ingestion into **Weaviate**.

 ### 6. **chatbot**
 - Contains code related to RAG & LLM integration for building the Chatbot.